Karyn Rachtman

-Karyn Rachtman is an American music supervisor and film producer.
+Karyn Rachtman (born February 19, 1964) is an American music supervisor and film producer.
 One of the "most influential music supervisors of all time," she has music supervised and/or served as the executive soundtrack producer on albums that have sold over 75 million copies worldwide.

 With Pras Michael and Ben Patterson, Rachtman produced the 2015 film Sweet Micky for President, a documentary about Michel Martelly's path to the Haitian presidency.
 She executive produced Archie's Final Project, a film about a teenage student who decides to kill himself on-camera as his final high school project, and created the children's "read and rap-along" book series Hip Kid Hop.

 Early life

 Karyn Rachtman was born in Los Angeles, California, to Peter Rachtman, a music manager, and Sheila Watson, an educator.
 Her parents divorced when she was a child, and she and her brother Riki lived mainly with their mother.
 Growing up, she was "obsessed" with music, and would go to her father's house on weekends and listen to his records.
 Rachtman was first exposed to the film industry through the actress Karen Black, who her father dated in the 1970s.

 At 15, Rachtman—a "wayward" teenager—was sent to live with her father, who had moved to New Zealand.
 She dropped out of high school, and remained in New Zealand for a year.